chainsawriot/hkosc_Rworkshop2014/README.md

 ### Mac OS X

-Download the latest version of binary from any cran mirror, such as [r-studio](http://cran.rstudio.com/bin/macosx/).
+Download the latest version of binary from any cran mirror, such as [R Studio](http://cran.rstudio.com/bin/macosx/).

 Install the binary by double click it, and [there's no step three](http://www.youtube.com/watch?v=6uXJlX50Lj8).